Joint Delay-Phase Precoding Under True-Time Delay Constraints in Wideband Sub-THz Hybrid Massive MIMO Systems: Channel Model and Beam Squint Effect

 \subsection{Beam Squint Effect}

 As aforementioned in Section~\ref{secI}, when the wideband OFDM is employed in a massive MIMO system, a substantial array gain loss at each subcarrier could occur due to beam squint.
-To quantify it, we focus on the $l$th path of the massive MIMO OFDM channel in \eqref{eqHk}.
-Denoting the frequency-independent beamforming vector matched to the transmit array response vector with the AoD $\Psi_l$ as $\bff^{(l)} = \bv_{c,l}$ (i.e., array response vector at the central frequency $f_c$ on the $l$th path), the array gain at the $k$th subcarrier of the $l$th path is given by $g(\bff^{(l)},\psi_{k,l}) = |\bv^H_{k,l}\bff^{(l)}|$, i.e.,
+To quantify it, we focus on the $l$th path of the channel in \eqref{eqHk}.
+Denoting the frequency-independent beamforming vector matched to the transmit array response vector with the AoD $\Psi_l$ as $\bff^{(l)} = \bv_{c,l}$ (i.e., array response vector at the central frequency $f_c$ on the $l$th path), the corresponding array gain at the $k$th subcarrier is given by $g(\bff^{(l)},\psi_{k,l}) = |\bv^H_{k,l}\bff^{(l)}|$ {\cite{dai2021}, \cite{Wang2018}}, i.e.,

 where $\Delta_{k,l} = \frac{\pi}{2}(\psi_{k,l}-\psi_{l})$.
 It is not difficult to observe that at the central frequency, the array gain is $g(\bff^{(l)},\psi_{k,l}) = 1$ because $\lim_{x \rightarrow 0}\frac{\sin(N_t x)}{\sin(x)} = N_t$.
 However, when $f_k \neq f_c$, $\Delta_{k,l}$ deviates from $0$; the amount of deviation increases as $f_k$ approaches to $f_1$ or $f_K$.
 As a result, all subcarriers except for the central subcarrier suffer from the array gain loss.
-The implication in the spatial domain is that the beams at non-central subcarriers may completely split from the one generated at the central subcarrier.
+The implication in the spatial domain is that the beams at non-central subcarriers may completely split from the one generated at the central subcarrier.\looseness=-1